vz777/docs/docs/commands/hook_clean.md

 ## Example
-To clean the hok of Carousel without asking for confirmation
+To clean the hook of Carousel without asking for confirmation
 ```shell
 php Thelia hook:clean -y Carousel
 ```